 Best for Grilling: Consevisen Silicone Basting Brush

 These very well-regarded, very affordable brushes come in sets of two to five of various sizes.
 The design is seamless to avoid catching food or sauces and has a core of stainless steel to provide strength.
-The brushes can handle temperatures up to 446 degrees, are made from BPA-free silicone, and are dishwasher safe.
-With any of these sets, you’ll be able to grill with a variety of different sauces or bastes all at the same time, making any meal a feast!
+The brushes can handle temperatures up to 446 degrees, are made from food-grade silicone, and are dishwasher safe.
+With any of these sets, you’ll be able to grill with a variety of different sauces or bastes all at the same time, making any meal a feast.

 Best Nylon: Carlisle Sparta Galaxy Nylon Pastry Brush